 Officer Bossen had previously served with the Marion County Sheriff's Department for 12½ years.

 United States Army

-• Officer Bossen is one of six Indiana line of duty death incidents that occurred in another state.
+• Officer Bossen is one of eight Indiana line of duty death incidents that occurred in another state.